PerviyYegor/internshipSoftServe/task3/README.md

     ```
     git clone https://github.com/PerviyYegor/internshipSoftServe
     ```
 1. To start, make sure to update the local VM IP in the `/task3/machinesIP.yaml` file to a free IP within your network under the `vagrantWordpress` section.
+And configure credentials to DB in `task3/ansible-playbook/wordpress-playbook/roles/mysql/defaults/main.yml`.

 2. Initiate the creation of the VM with pre-installed and pre-configured WordPress using the following commands:
     ```